bonthebassist/Capstone-backend/README.md

 # Capstone-backend
-# Chuta - Instrumental Tutor Self-Management system
+# Chuta - Instrumental Tutoring Personal Management System
 Backend app created for my Capstone Project using Nodejs and Expressjs.
 Frontend application set up to consume the API's this backend offers.
 A backend application that has API and microservices that an instrumental tutor can utilise.